 Presenting an offer on a City-owned property is simple and is done in two steps.

-\\ Step two: have your buyer complete the attached Private Owner Development Application (PODA) and Supporting Documents by clicking button to the right.
+\\ Step two: have your buyer complete the Private Owner Development Application (PODA) and Supporting Documents by clicking button to the right.

 A complete offer encompasses the following: